 - Paints might smell funny

 Best Student-Grade Gouache Paint: REEVES Gouache Paint Set

-This Reeves gouache paint set includes 24 vibrant and blendable colors.
+This Reeves gouache paint set includes 18 vibrant and blendable colors.
 Reeves gouache review ratings are excellent, with an almost five-star rating.
 The paint offers great coverage and can be used on paper as well as watercolor boards.
 The durable matte finish should last for many years.
 The paint is effortless and safe to use and can be washed clean with water.
 The colors blend well and are perfect for use with calligraphy designs.
 If you are still discovering how to blend and mix colors, then these paints are the best to start with.
-Reeves’ gouache paint also comes in sets of 12 and 18 for convenience.
+Reeves’ gouache paint also comes in sets of up to 24 colors for convenience.

-Best Professional Gouache Paints: M. Graham Gouach Paint Set
+Best Professional Gouache Paints: M. Graham Gouache Paint Set

 The gouache paint by M. Graham is more for the professional artist and comes in a set of five colors: blue, red, yellow, white, and black.
 The bold colors are achieved by using pure blackberry honey, which creates more vibrant and deep colors.
 The paints are safe to use as there are no chalks or other adulterants.
 The deep, matte finish of the paint can be applied alone or used as a mixed media option with watercolors.
 You can also purchase individual colors, so you can add them to your set once a color tube is finished.